Sugar and Teeth

 Other Risks to Teeth

 If you use your teeth to snap off bottle caps, remove clothing tags, or open plastic bags, stop immediately.
-Smokers should also consider how the habit affects oral health.
+Smokers should also consider, if they haven’t already, how the habit affects oral health.
 Nicotine yellows teeth and can also cause oral cancer.
-Chewing tobacco is even worse because the tobacco and associated carcinogens come into direct contact with the gums and soft tissues and stay there for a long time.
+Chewing tobacco is also dangerous as the tobacco and associated carcinogens come into direct contact with the gums and soft tissues and stay there for a long time.

-Also, ask your doctor or pharmacist if your medicines might cause dry mouth.
-According to the American Dental Association, more than 500 medications — from pain relievers to antihistamines — can do so.
+You can also ask your doctor or pharmacist if your medicines may cause dry mouth.
 Dry mouth inhibits saliva production and increases your risk of cavities.

-If you play contact sports, pick up a mouth guard at a sports store or have your dentist make you a custom one for maximum protection and comfort.
+If you play contact sports, it is a good idea to pick up a mouth guard at a sports store or have your dentist make you a custom one for maximum protection and comfort.

 You don’t even have to be awake to damage your teeth.
 Sorin says as many as 8% of Americans grind or clench their teeth, especially at night.
 If this is you, make an appointment with your dentist right away.